Penn State routs Mississippi State 75-60 to reach NIT final - Philly

 UP NEXT

-Penn State: Will try to win the second NIT championship in school history.
-Utah (23-11) beat Western Kentucky 69-64 in the first semifinal.
+Penn State: Will try to win the second NIT championship in school history when it faces Utah (23-11), which beat Western Kentucky 69-64 in the first semifinal.

 Mississippi State: Starts preparing for a promising 2018-19 season.